bimambr/atw/README.md

 The workflow was inspired by LangChain's [evaluator-optimizer](https://docs.langchain.com/oss/python/langgraph/workflows-agents#evaluator-optimizer), with some twists being:

-1. Draft generation and refinement here are treated as separate nodes for a better visualisation, as they use different parameters.[^1] The former uses a higher temperature than the latter.
+1. Draft generation and refinement here are treated as separate nodes for a better visualisation.[^1]
 2. The interaction history may or may not be included via the `--preserve_history` flag.
 Doing so will generally help making the evaluator more consistent in each iteration.

 [^1]: Practically, the two nodes are handled by the same function in the code.